 - Receive a Dual Degree Award from both the ICMA Centre and ALBA Graduate Business School

 In today’s globalised world, maritime transport has become instrumental to international trade and the global economy.
 More than 85% of total merchandise trade volume is transported by the international shipping industry.
 Given the continuous expansion in the global economy and international trade flows, the wider transportation sector offers exciting and rewarding career opportunities.

 During the Master’s programme, you will specialise in International commodity trade and transport, shipping market economics and business and shipping strategy.
 You’ll gain insight into shipping finance and investments, chartering and ship-broking as well as shipping-related risk management strategies and quantitative techniques.
-Maritime logistics systems and legal aspects in shipping will also be explored.
-You will gain exposure to securities trading, investment strategies, valuation and corporate transactions.
+Modules in maritime logistics systems and maritime law and marine insurance complement the offering.
+You will also gain exposure to securities trading, investment strategies, valuation and corporate transactions.
 Increasingly the programme has turned its focus to issues that are central to the future of the maritime transportation sector.
 This includes shifts in strategic management and corporate governance, new financing sources, the regulatory environment, automation and consolidation.